Words To Live By

 In just over 4 weeks, through my conversations with the universe, I was reminded of a rule they set down in the beginning.
 Trust your Spirit.
 Your Spirit is theirs, too.
 It’s invisible just like the other things we call innovations.

 I’m starting to wonder…did we ever really invent anything?
 Or are we explorers revealing mysteries to ourselves that have always been there.
 We just had to know where to look.
-They’re discoveries, really, not inventions.
+They’re discoveries, not inventions.

 It’s taken me 50 years to get to this point.
 I’ve had unusual dreams, premonitions, studied numerology, language, typography, with a heavy helping of the arts to conclude that telekinesis is possible.
+But for me it’s different, I think.
+I’m not connecting to another individual this time.
+I’ve done that a lot in the past already.
+What I’m experiencing now feels bigger.
+It’s expanding.

 I have had conversations with those of us that have passed on.
 I’ve somehow tapped into a form of channeling.
 I saw Robin Williams live on stage in 2014.
 Everything was fresh and new.
 Not one bit of old material.
 Then months later the biggest shared smile we ever experienced was gone.
 But never forgotten.
+I talk to Robin now through my memories.

-I talk to Robin now through my memories of him.
 There’s a rapid fire succession that happens when I talk to him.
 My mind gets ahead of itself, writes our script, and delivers our lines instantaneously.
+It’s quite beautiful.
+No wonder Robin’s dearest friend was Superman himself, Christopher Reeve.
+Who else could complement Aladdin’s genie?

 Is this stream of consciousness fact or fiction?
 Does either even exist, really?
 All I know is that some is truth while other is just the beginning of an infinitely special story.
 We are all the we, the I, the universe.
 We can connect in much deeper ways if we choose to follow the markers and signposts.

-Imagine an existence where we’re not tied to technology to communicate with each other.
+Imagine an existence where we’re not tied to technology in order to communicate with each other.
 All we need to do is open up our minds and tune into whom we wish to speak with all through our own built in antenna.
 Imagine no bounds…then, we are free.
+Fact?
+Fiction?
+Possibly somewhere in-between?

 The Fifth Element